 If you can agree on some issues but not on others, you can apply for orders related only to those issues that you don't agree about.
 For example, you may agree on how to share parenting time, but not on how much spousal or child support should be paid.

-Family cases in Victoria follow different procedures.
-See Family matters at the Victoria Courthouse for more information.
+Family cases in Surrey and Victoria Provincial (Family) Court follow different procedures.
+See Surrey and Victoria Family Court for more information.